+There are currently a wide variety of extensions which work to translate websites directly from the browser.
 Users need to browse in their own language, which means it is essential to translate the browser.
-Not all the websites we browse have their content translated; which is why add-ons are indispensable for understanding web content.
+Not all the websites we browse have their content translated; which is why add-ons for translating your browser are indispensable to understand web content.
+The ideal thing is to translate your website so that your audience can access it in the language that is most convenient for them.
 Today we'll look at the most popular web translator add-ons that you can install in your web browser.

-Most web browsers come with a Google translate service.
+Most web browsers come with a Google Translate service.
+By installing the Google Translate add-on for your browser, you can easily translate any website into the language you want.
 If you are browsing a website in another language and a translation is available, the Chrome web browser will display an icon in the address bar that will allow you to translate the page instantly.

-To set up more than one language, click on the option “Languages” where you can set up specific languages and add or delete the languages in which you want to translate the content.
+To set up more than one language, click on the option “Languages” where you can set up specific languages and add or delete the languages into which you want to translate the content.

-Google translate also uses the add-on S3 Translator.
-The add-on supports translation of selected text, entered phrase or whole webpage into over 100 languages.
+Google Translate also uses the S3 Translator add-on.
+The add-on supports translation of selected text, words or whole pages into over 100 languages.
 This add-on is available for Firefox and Chrome.

 The add-on is available for Firefox and Chrome and supports several languages: English, French, Italian, Russian, German, Portuguese, Arabic, Dutch, Hebrew and Polish.

-Rememberry is available for Google Chrome and makes the translation just by selecting the word that we want to translate.
-When we select it, we set up the target language and translation alternatives are displayed.
-More than 100 supported languages.
+Rememberry is available for Google Chrome and you only have to select the word for it to be translated.
+When you select it, you can set up the target language and translation alternatives are displayed.
+More than 100 languages are supported.

 Just select the word you want to translate and right click to translate it, or you can translate the whole website into any language you like.
 You can customise the target language from the icon on the address bar.

-If you want to make sure that your website visitors don't find this problem when they browse your website, you should use a website translation service that offers a solution designed specifically to meet your needs.
-At AT Language Solutions we translate websites, from any CMS and into any language.
-Let's chat?
+If you want to make sure that your website visitors don't encounter this problem when they browse your website, you should use a website translation service that offers a solution designed specifically to meet your needs.